Nominated for the Norwegian Grammys 2023

 - National Daily Klassekampen about Ingrid Jasmin's performance at Vill Vill Vest 2022

 While growing up in Telemark, a nucleus for Norwegian folk music, Ingrid Jasmin developed her ties to the Spanish speaking world through visiting her family in Costa Rica.
 Living years in Cuba and Spain, she dedicated herself to the study of traditional music.
-On her debut album 'Luna' Ingrid Jasmin collaborates with a stellar crew of musicians such as Mathias Eick, Eyolf Dale, Tuva Færden and some of Norway's top producers.
+On her debut album 'Luna' Ingrid Jasmin collaborates with a stellar crew of musicians and producers such as Mathias Eick, Jonas Kroon, Mogiall and Tuva Færden.

-Though a new name on the Norwegian music scene, Ingrid Jasmin is already on the radar of the festivals, having performed at the opening concerts of notable traditional music venues, such as Førde Traditional and World Music Festival and Telemarkfestivalen.
-Bookings in 2022 include Oslo World and several Norwegian concert halls.
+Though a new name on the Norwegian music scene, Ingrid Jasmin is already on the radar of the festivals, having performed at the opening concerts of notable traditional music venues, such as Førde Traditional and World Music Festival and Telemarkfestivalen, and playing her release at Oslo World in 2022.
+Bookings in 2023 include Vossa Jazz, Havana World Music and several national TV-performances.

-Ingrid Jasmin was recently granted support by the Norwegian Arts Council to compose and produce her first album, and is selected by Music Norway to participate in their one-year export program EX.TRA 2022.
+Ingrid Jasmin was granted support by the Norwegian Arts Council in 2021 to compose and produce her first album, and was selected by Music Norway for the one-year export program EX.TRA 2022.